andreamanera/RTassignment1/README.md

 			drive(100,0.05)
 ```

-Now if the robot is close to a silver token it tries to catch it. if the robot is close to a token but in the wrong position it adjusts its position in the environement calling the function adjust_position.
+Now if the robot is close to a silver token it tries to catch it. if the robot is close to a token but in the wrong position it adjusts its position in the environement calling the function
+`adjust_position(dist_S, rot_S)`.

 ```python
 		if(dist_S<silver_th and dist_S!=-1):
 			adjust_position(dist_S, rot_S)
 ```

-finally if the robot is close to a wall (golden token), he has to turn to avoid hitting it we make the robot turns using the function avoid_walls, previously discussed.
+finally if the robot is close to a wall (golden token), he has to turn to avoid hitting it we make the robot turns using the function `avoid_walls(dist_left, dist_right)` previously discussed.

 ```python
 		if(dist_G<gold_th and dist_G!=-1):